Sustainable Development of Finite Natural Resources

 Career Paths

 Mining engineers work on all aspects of mining, including operations, minerals extraction, resource sustainability and mineworker safety.
 They also plan and supervise excavations associated with construction, tunnels, and environmental projects.
-In a survey of UA engineering bachelor’s degree recipients in 2014, graduates of the mining engineering program received among the highest starting salaries of all UA graduating seniors.
+Graduates of the mining engineering program have nearly 100% job placement, and they earn among the highest salaries, with the U.S. Bureau of Labor Statistics citing a median annual wage of $101,020.

 Mining Engineering Degree